-The use of these spaces is open to non-University groups provided the assembly/activity aligns with the applicable requirements in sections III and IV and is not currently reserved, in use by another group, or there is another adjacent area reserved which would require the space to remain open for programmatic or preparation reasons.
+The use of these spaces is open to non-University groups provided the assembly/activity aligns with the applicable requirements in sections III and IV and is not currently reserved, in use by another group, and there is not another adjacent area reserved which would require the space to remain open for programmatic or preparation reasons.

 Public Speaking, Petitioning and Distribution of Written Materials

-Notwithstanding any contrary part of this policy, University groups or sponsored non-University groups may engage in public speaking, petitioning or distribution of written, non-commercial materials in any outdoor area/exterior space also suitable for assemblies without the need to seek approval or specifically reserve space, so long as such assemblies/activities align with the applicable requirements in sections III and IV.
+Notwithstanding any contrary part of this policy, University groups or sponsored non-University groups may engage in public speaking, petitioning or distribution of written, non-commercial materials in any University space also suitable for assemblies without the need to seek approval or specifically reserve space, so long as such assemblies/activities align with the applicable requirements in sections III and IV.

 Non-university groups may conduct these activities at the spaces referenced in the ‘Locations for Non-University Groups’ section above, so long as such assemblies/activities align with the applicable requirements of sections III and IV.